M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE

 \section{Summary and conclusions}

-We presented, for the first time, observations of a 24 arcmin$^{2}$ (1.43 kpc$^2$) MUSE mosaic along the southern major axis of the local group galaxy M33, resolving its ionised nebulae with the unprecedented resolution of $\approx$5 pc.
+We have presented, for the first time, observations of a 24 arcmin$^{2}$ (1.43 kpc$^2$) MUSE mosaic along the southern major axis of the local group galaxy M33, resolving its ionised nebulae with the unprecedented resolution of $\approx$5 pc.

 In this work, we performed a systematic identification of \hii\ regions powered by hot, massive stars and young stellar clusters, using the \texttt{astrodendro} Python package \citep{Robitaille2019}, combined with a subsequent watershed segmentation algorithm \citep{Vincent1991}.
-Based on the resulting nebular masks we extracted the integrated spectra of the 124 \hii\ regions in our sample and provide a catalogue of emission line measurements, along with a characterization of their observed and physical properties, including \ha\ luminosity, dust attenuation and metal content.
+Based on the resulting nebular masks we extracted the integrated spectra of the 131 \hii\ regions in our sample and provide a catalogue of emission line measurements, along with a characterisation of their observed and physical properties, including \ha\ luminosity, dust attenuation and metallicity.

 We showcased a set of emission line-ratio maps and investigate the line-ratio radial profiles of \hii\ regions exhibiting different nebular properties.
 Our data revealed a remarkable diversity of \hii\ region nebulae in terms of their ionising stellar populations and nebular spatially resolved properties.
 We summarise the main results obtained from the analysis of these data below: